2 Feb 2023

-When it comes to instant messaging, there’s one app that has a global adoption greater than any other– WhatsApp.
+When it comes to instant messaging, there’s one app that has a global adoption greater than any other – WhatsApp.
 The instant messaging service, originally released in 2009, is used by over 2 billion people worldwide.
-So why is WhatsApp so popular?
+So how did Whatsapp grow and why is WhatsApp so popular?

 WhatsApp has championed free communication, their platform makes messaging, voice and video calling accessible from all corners of the globe.

 While this is by no means ground-breaking in 2020, a decade ago WhatsApp offered a level of innovation that the world had not yet experienced.
 In the past people would need to pay inflated rates for overseas calling minutes, on top of their voice minutes and text plan.
 Now, so long as you have a stable internet connection and a data plan, calling to any country in the world comes with no extra costs.